-Norwegian Properties: In April of 2011, the Company acquired 100% option rights to the Tørdal property in Telemark County, Southern Norway.
-The property, originally encompassing a 40 sq. km area, has since been increased to 140 sq. km.
-As part of the same agreement, we also acquired 100% option rights to the Evje-Iveland, property, located west of the Tørdal property in Aust-Agder County, also in Southern Norway.
-The Evje-Iveland property originally encompassed an 80 sq km area, but has been subsequently been increased in size to 150 sq. km.
-Both Tørdal and Evje-Iveland contain pegmatite formations, prospective for scandium and REE's, while Evje-Iveland is also prospective for certain base metals, notably nickel.
+Norwegian Properties: In April of 2011, the Company acquired a 100% option rights to the Tørdal property in Telemark County, Southern Norway.
+The property, originally encompassing a 40 square kilometer area, has since been increased to 140 square kilometers.
+As part of the same agreement, we also acquired a 100% option rights to the Evje-Iveland, property, located west of the Tørdal property in Aust-Agder County, also in Southern Norway.
+Both Tørdal and Evje-Iveland contain pegmatite formations, prospective for scandium and rare earth elements ("REE's").

 In September, 2011 EMC entered into an option agreement to earn a 100% interest in the exploration rights to a beryllium exploration site in Central Norway, known as the Hogtuva property.
-To earn 100% of the exploration rights, we must pay a total of \$150,000 over 18 months (including \$50,000 paid on the agreement date) and up to 200,000 shares of EMC common stock.
-The three exploration sites cover a total of approximately 80 square kilometers prospective for scandium, beryllium and other specialty metals.
+The exploration sites cover a total of approximately 80 square kilometers prospective for scandium, beryllium and other specialty metals.